Limudei Kodesh

 Navi

 Navi: The Navi curriculum at KTA gives students extensive exposure to both Neviim Rishonim and Neviim Achronim, always with an emphasis on the eternal significance of the words of the neviim.
-Sefarim that are taught include: ב’ מלכים , יהושע , שמואל א’ and שמואל ב’, as well as ישעיהו, ירמיהו and תרי עשר.
+Sefarim that are taught include: ב’ מלכים , שופטים , שמואל א’ and שמואל ב’, as well as ישעיהו, ירמיהו and יונה.
 An understanding of the Hebrew text is stressed and is enhanced by the study and analysis of mefarshim and of divrei chazal as conveyed in the Midrash.
 Students examine the personality of each נביא, his relationship with his people, and the contemporary problems with which each of the נביאים had to contend.
 Class discussions highlight the profound hashkafic insights that are derived from each sefer.

 Jewish History

-Jewish History (Grade 11): The study of history is mandated by the Torah in Parshas Ha’azinu: זכור ימות עולם בינו שנות דור ודור (“Remember and learn from the events that have transpired”).
-For history to be meaningful, it must be put into relevant perspective.
+Jewish History: The study of history is mandated by the Torah in Parshas Ha’azinu: זכור ימות עולם בינו שנות דור ודור (“Remember and learn from the events that have transpired”).
+For history to be meaningful, it must be put into a relevant perspective.
 Studying the glorious past of our nation – clearly seeing the hand of Hashem ensuring our survival in each era and following the unbroken chain of Torah transmission – serves to strengthen אמונה in תורה מסיני and to maintain belief in the ultimate גאולה.
-The junior year Historia course takes the student to the Middle Ages and begins with the development of Torah centers in Spain, France and Germany and the tremendous accomplishments of the ראשונים in those regions.
-The main focus is on the rabbinic personalities who served as guardians of the מסורה in each age.
-The course addresses the social and political climate in which European Jewish communities functioned, and ends with the catastrophic pogroms of 1648-1649.

-Holocaust Studies (Grade 12): This course traces the events of the Holocaust from historical and hashkafic perspectives.
+Seniors study Modern Jewish History.
+This course traces the events of the Holocaust from historical and hashkafic perspectives.
 The educational objectives of this course are two-fold: to familiarize students with the history and chronology of this most tragic period in modern Jewish history, and to guide students in exploring complex and difficult religious and philosophical issues relating to the Holocaust from a Torah perspective.

 Be’ur Tefilla